eomkyeongho/Smart-Farm-Infrastructure-with-Metaverse/README.md

-# SmartFarm Infrastructure with Metaverse
+# Smart Farm Infrastructure with Metaverse
 ![img/tumbnail.jpg](img/thumbnail.jpg)

 Experience farming anywhere with SFIM!
 You can check and cultivate your actual farm on Roblox!